-d.
-Regardless of whether or not emissions are observed pursuant to Condition IV(c) of this permit, the Permittee shall conduct a minimum of one visible emissions test of each boiler each year for each fuel burned since the last visible emissions test required under this permit condition.
-If the only combustion of a given fuel burned since the last test occurred during periodic testing required by this permit, no visible emission test for that fuel will be required under this condition.
-Such a test program shall consist of a minimum of 30 minutes of opacity observations of each boiler firing each fuel and shall be performed by a person certified in accordance with EPA Reference Method 9 (40 CFR 60, Appendix A) [20 DCMR 502.1].
+Regardless of whether or not emissions are observed pursuant to Condition IV(d) of this permit, the Permittee shall conduct a minimum of one visible emissions test of each boiler each year for each fuel burned since the last visible emissions test required under this permit condition.
+If the only combustion of a given fuel since the last test was burned during periodic testing required by this permit, no visible emissions test for that fuel will be required under this condition.
+Such a test program shall consist of a minimum of 30 minutes of opacity observations of each boiler firing each fuel and shall be performed by a person certified in accordance with EPA Reference Method 9 (40 CFR 60, Appendix A).

 V. Record Keeping and Reporting Requirements:

-The Permittee shall maintain the following records for a period of not less than five (5) years from the date of each test, monitoring, sample measurement, report, application, or other activity: [20 DCMR 302.1(c)(2)(B), 20 DCMR 500.2 and 500.8, and 40 CFR 63.10(b)]
+The Permittee shall maintain the following records for a period of not less than three (3) years from the date of each test, monitoring, sample measurement, report, application, or other activity: [20 DCMR 500.2 and 500.8]

 a.
 The Permittee shall keep records of the results of all emissions testing required for each boiler pursuant to Conditions IV(a) and (b) of this permit.